ckdevrel/IconColorChanger/README.md

 # IconColorChanger
 This is the sample activity class to change the color of the icons in drawable from one color to another color programmatically.

-Note:

-1. Only icons with white color can only be transformed.
+Note: Icons with white color can only be transformed.

-2. The Icons will be transformed with proper hex color codes only.
-Now changing the color of icons has become easy without keeping multiple images in the drawable folders.

 For tutorials. please visit my blog http://takeoffandroid.com/uncategorized/changing-color-of-drawable-icon-programmatically/